 About Victoria Falls

 The rickety railings at the sheer precipice are excitement enough for some.
 Others take it to the extreme, swimming in a whirlpool at the falls' edge.
-Whichever category of thrill-seeker you fit, Victoria Falls cannot fail to enthral with its might and multitude of picturesque vantage points.
+Either way Victoria Falls will enthral you with its might and multitude of picturesque vantage points.

 A gazillion tonnes of water thundering over a sheer cliff drowns all other sounds and the swirling mist hides all sign of human activity.
 Beyond your rain forest sanctuary people are hurling themselves off bridges, across gorges, into walls of raging water and out of aircraft.
 Victoria Falls is a paradox of tranquil beauty and exciting adventure.